top of page

 Havi Carrillo-Klein

-Havi lives in downtown Cleveland, Ohio where she can be found rooting for the Cleveland Browns or browsing new reads at Loganberry Books.
+Havi lives in Cleveland, Ohio where she can be found rooting for the Cleveland Browns or browsing new reads at Loganberry Books.

 Havi Carrillo-Klein